History of the City of Monash: Other pioneer settlers

-The area of Mulgrave/Waverley was settled by successful pioneers.
+The area of Mulgrave/Waverley was invaded and stolen by pioneers.
 The area specialised in fruits.
 In 1849, Joseph Jells purchased land on present day Jells Road.
 With a frontage on Dandenong Creek, Jells Park was named after him.

 Next door John Wheeler lived, having settled on 28 July 1854.
 Wheeler's claim was 100 acre in area and was located south of Jells’ run.
 The area is now known as Wheelers Hill and includes land further south to the hills.
 Another settler in this area was Thomas Armstrong who settled further south of Wheelers.
 Armstrong's property was separated by Bennett's property and bordered Wellington Rd.

 The most famous settler was pioneer Sir Redmond Barry.
 Redmond was a judge who passed sentences on several bushrangers including Ned Kelly.
 Redmond owned two large properties in Monash.
 Syndal was situated near present-day Syndal Station and occupied 114 acre.
 St Johnswood was situated further north-west and occupied 160 acre.